The Top 4 Most Expensive Ping Pong Paddles

 Butterfly is well-known for charging a premium for their products because they are the biggest name in the table tennis industry.
 As with all industries, there is always that one company that charges a level above the rest.

-Whilst the products they produce are fantastic, they are obviously adding a buffer because of their name, and well, they can.
-People have proven time and time again they’ll happily pay the inflated price.
-Whether it’s wanting the best quality, or to flaunt the “designer name”, the fact remains.
+While the products they produce are fantastic, they are obviously adding a buffer because of their name.
+Consumers have proven time and time again they’ll happily pay inflated price tags for various reasons.
+Whether it’s because they want the best quality, or to flaunt the “designer name”, the fact remains.
 People will pay.

 Irrespective of the market price, Butterfly products are expensive to make.
 The blades for instance consist of alternating layers of wood and carbon.
 Clearly, testing, refining, and creating such blades takes a lot of time and money.